TRIO New Mexico BY LAWS

-1.8 Student/Alumni membership is open to any program participant interested in assistance programs.
-Student/Alumni members may not hold office or vote, but must pay Association fee.
+1.8 Student/Alumni membership is open to any program participant interested in TRIO assistance programs.
+Student/Alumni members may not hold office or vote, but must pay Association fees.

 2.1 The officers and Board of the Association shall be President, President-Elect, Secretary, and Treasurer whose duties are described below.
-In addition to the duties described below, these officers represent the Association on the SWASAP Board.
+In addition to the duties described below, these officers shall represent the Association on the Association on the Southwest Association of Student Assistance Programs (SWASAP) Board.

 2.2 The President and/or President Elect shall preside at all Association meetings.
 The President shall appoint all committee chairpersons, and be a member of all Association committees.

-Priorities include: COE issues, educating lawmakers, disseminating information about the Association, promoting membership involvement in committees, clarifying responsibility and accountability for committee chairs, and preparing the interim and annual reports to the membership.
+Priorities include: Council for Opportunity in Education (COE) issues, educating lawmakers, disseminating information about the Association, promoting membership involvement in committees, clarifying responsibility and accountability for committee chairs, and preparing the interim and annual reports to the membership.

 2.3 The President-Elect shall assist the President.
 In the absence or disability of the President, the President-Elect shall have the powers and shall perform the duties of the President.
 The President- elect shall become the President of the Association the following term.

 President Elect Position Summary: The President-Elect serves with the same powers as the President in the event that the President becomes incapacitated or resigns.
 The President-Elect serves as “President in Training.”
 The priorities of this office include co-leading fundraising efforts with Past-President and responding to COE issues.
 The President-Elect is a 3-year term/commitment.
 The President Elect will serve in the position of President Elect (year 1), President (year 2) and Past President (year 3).